 Air fresheners, candles, scented cleaning products, soaps, and perfumes smell good but pose risks for people with asthma.
-In order to give these and other items nice aromas, certain toxic chemicals called VOCs are added.
+To give these and other items sweet aromas, certain toxic chemicals called VOCs are added.
 These VOCs include formaldehyde, petroleum distillates, and alcohol and all are asthma triggers.
 Use natural scents like cut lemons or oranges for freshening your home.

 Gas & Smoke

-Whether your home is brand new or an existing one, proper ventilation is very important.
+Whether your home is brand new or an existing one, proper ventilation is critical.
 If your stove is gas, make sure it vents well to the outside.
 Same goes for gas fireplaces and gas heaters.
 Without proper ventilation, nitrogen dioxide builds up, triggering asthma attacks.

 Insect droppings trigger asthma attacks, especially those from cockroaches.
 Vacuum and sweep every couple of days in areas where crumbs accumulate.
 Don’t let water stand in your sink either; water draws these bugs.
 Use roach traps or gels to prevent infestations but stay away from aerosols as spray mists trigger asthma symptoms.